 Several restaurants are within walking distance of the area, featuring a variety of styles to meet the interests of any meeting or conference attendees.

 The Garage Bar & Grill has a casual atmosphere focused on high-quality traditional bar food and drinks at a reasonable price with DJs and occasional live music on weekends.
-Every Wednesday, Garage Bar & Grill hosts outdoor block parties.
+On select Wednesdays and Saturdays, Garage Bar & Grill hosts outdoor block parties.

 Rocky’s Bar & Grill offers a similar bar-food-and-music combo.